ARTICLE I. NAME

 Section A. Election Procedures.
 Voting for the six Regional Representatives to the Executive Board of Directors shall be on a regional basis; such elections shall take place every third year, beginning in 2012.
 Voting for the three Board Members-at-Large shall be on a national basis; such elections shall take place in the two alternate years.

-Section B. Mail-In Ballots.
-The Executive Director shall be responsible for conducting elections for Board Members through electronic or mail-in ballots.
-The membership data-base to be used for dissemination of ballots shall be certified by the Executive Board prior to electronic or mail-out of election ballots.
+Section B. Electronic Ballots.
+The Executive Director shall be responsible for conducting elections for Board Members through electronic ballots.
+The membership database to be used for dissemination of ballots shall be certified by the Executive Board prior to electronic or mail-out of election ballots.
 Election ballots will permit members to vote for one Regional Representative or for up to three Member-at-Large positions on the Executive Board.

 Section C. Selection of Winners.
 The positions of Board Members shall be filled by the candidates receiving the highest number of votes for the available positions, as counted by an impartial agent that is independent of the Executive Board and the NABE staff.

 The Association shall have a Delegate Assembly composed of the NABE Executive Board, and the state affiliate presidents or their designees.
 The functions of the Delegate Assembly are: (1) to serve as an advisory body to the Executive Board; (2) to provide liaison between state affiliates and the NABE Executive Board; and (3) to make recommendations regarding amendments to the Association's bylaws, if necessary.
 The President of NABE or Vice-President in the case of President’s absence due to his/her emergency shall preside at the annual Delegate Assembly meeting.
 Announcement and agenda of the Delegate Assembly shall be made available to all affiliate presidents no later than December 15 annually.

 Section A. Amendments.
 An amendment may be an addition, a deletion, or a change to these Bylaws.